Methodological innovations in data collection in longitudinal studies

 At the same time, new technologies are increasingly being used in market research and more recently social research to improve the breadth, quality and ease of different kinds of data collection.
 New technologies that can be used by researchers to collect data include: smartphones, gamification of surveys, gadgets related to the ‘quantified self’ movement and internet of things.
 Researchers can also link to external technologies to draw in new kinds of data such as linking to social media, storecards and barcoding.
 Finally, new technologies mean the way samples and data are processed can reduce the complexity of data collection, for example, using hair samples to obtain measures of cortisol or dried blot spots for metabolomics.

 Taken together, new technologies mean new kinds of data can be drawn into studies to measure key variables more accurately, or perhaps in a less burdensome way, or to respond to new and emerging research needs.
 In the future, the most effective way of collecting data will require a more flexible and heterogeneous approach with different topics requiring different modes and frequencies to achieve the most accurate and consistent data.
 But these exciting opportunities also present significant challenges for both data collection and analytical methods.
 For example, the passive measurement of health and other behaviours enabled by new digital technologies offers the possibility of capturing data less susceptible to the biases usually associated with measurement but creates new sources of bias in terms of who might participate and how well they engage.
 In addition, the intensive measures of behaviours these technologies can provide (frequent sampling over extended periods, ambulatory measurement in the wild, sensors closely coupled to individuals) bring the promise of far richer phenotyping of studies, but very different kinds of data to those traditionally collected in surveys.
-Advances like these mean that new technologies will change the nature of the data that can be measured in longitudinal studies, and our reviews and workshops will demonstrate how this can be achieved and some of the key issues that need to be addressed to do so.
+Advances like these mean that new technologies will change the nature of the data that can be measured in longitudinal studies, and our reviews and workshops have demonstrated how this can be achieved and some of the key issues that need to be addressed to do so.

 Director, Understanding Society - ISER - University of Essex